Your Guide to Throwing a Flawless NYE Fête

 While you're icing your champagne and making your party mix for that fête you've decided to host this year, let the memories of stress and chaos from hosting previous parties become auld lang syne.
-Here are some of the dos and don'ts that I've learned from hosting on New Year's Eve.
-Cheers!
+Here are some of the dos and don'ts that we've learned from hosting on New Year's Eve.

-In fact, invite a couple of your closest friends to come over and help you set up, drink wine, get dressed, and light candles.
+Speaking of asking for help, invite a couple of your closest friends to come over and help you set up, drink wine, get dressed, and light candles.
 You will feel so much better when the doorbell rings and you're not alone in your apartment with someone's kind-of-awkward plus one, waiting for everyone else to arrive.

-Flattering lighting is key for the midnight kiss.
+Flattering lighting is key for a midnight kiss.
 If you don't have dimmers, keep most of your lights off and light some candles or buy lower-wattage bulbs.
 You want your space to feel cozy and warm.
 No one looks good under bright, incandescent light, and you don't need the wrath of a friend who stumbled into bad lighting while attempting to flirt to dampen your night.

-If you have enough sparkling wine, a fun playlist, and your friends by your side, how can you not have a fabulous night?
+Most importantly, set the tone for the evening.
+No one likes a stressed-out host.
+Let go of the little details and look at the big picture: If you have enough sparkling wine, a fun playlist, and your friends by your side, how can you not have a fabulous night?
 Just give yourself enough time to put everything together and make sure a friend or two will stay behind for the cleanup.

 What are your plans for New Year's Eve this year?
-Tell us below!